4d/docs/docs/Concepts/parameters.md

 ### Declaring variadic parameters

-As with other local variables, it is not mandatory to declare variadic parameters.
+It is not mandatory to declare variadic parameters.
 Non-declared variadic parameters automatically get the [Variant](dt_variant.md) type.

-However, to avoid any ambiguity, you can declare a variable number of parameters using the "..." notation in the prototypes of your functions, class constructors and methods (variadic parameters).
+However, to avoid type mismatch errors during code execution, you can declare a variable number of parameters using the "..." notation in the prototypes of your functions, class constructors and methods (variadic parameters).
 You specify the parameter's type following notation "..." with the desired type.

 ```4d
-#DECLARE ( ... : Text ) // Undefined number of 'text' parameters
+#DECLARE ( ... : Text ) // Undefined number of 'Text' parameters

 ```